 Agile Commitment — Classic Pig & Chicken (Part 1)

-The Pig & Chicken is a cartoon that many in the agile community are familiar with.
-I know some will see it and ask, why is this one being rehashed (I know this because I reviewed it with a few people and they asked).
-Some will be quite annoyed, since many “strongly dislike” the cartoon (which is fine – please add your comments!).
+The Pig & Chicken is a cartoon many in the agile community are familiar with.
+I know some will see it and ask why this one is being rehashed (I know this because I reviewed it with a few people, and they asked).
+Some will be pretty annoyed since many “strongly dislike” the cartoon (which is fine – please add your comments!).
 So, for anyone reading this and thinking any of those things, please read on.
-I’d like to say “don’t worry, I have a plan”, but only you can judge for yourself how it pans out!
+I want to say, “Don’t worry, I have a plan,” but only you can judge how it pans out for yourself!
 Tweet the Agile Safari Cartoon!

 What Is The Pig & Chicken Cartoon?